tardate/LittleArduinoProjects/Kraft/arzamatron/README.md

 The basic idea:

 * sound input
-* 2 LED strip circuits independemtly controlled
+* 2 LED strip circuits independently controlled
 * simple Arduino sketch to sample the sound and drive the LED strips with PWM